-Information for family about the proposed social media ban
+Information for family about the social media ban

-The proposed ban may come as a relief for many parents/carers who have been concerned about the impact of social media on their children and young people.
+The social media ban may come as a relief for many parents/carers who have been concerned about its impacts on their children and young people.

 This is a great time to open up a conversation with your young people about their thoughts and feelings regarding social media.
 We have some time before the changes come into effect, so the opportunity is there to connect and discuss this with your young person, hear their point of view and for them to bring you into their online world.

-What we know about the proposed social media ban so far
+What we know about the social media ban so far

 Who will it affect?

-The Government has introduced legislation which, if passed, would set a minimum age of 16 for accessing social media platforms.
+The Government has set a minimum age of 16 for accessing social media platforms.
 All young people under the age of 16 in Australia, regardless of whether they have current access, will be affected.

 When will it happen?